metal-stack/docs/docs/src/installation/troubleshoot.md

 For further reference, see [metal-api#145](https://github.com/metal-stack/metal-api/issues/145).

-#### incomplete-cycles
+#### crashloop

 Under bad circumstances, a machine diverges from its typical machine lifecycle.
-When this happens, the internal state-machine of the metal-api counts this incident as an "incomplete cycle".
+When this happens, the internal state-machine of the metal-api detects that the machine reboots unexpectedly during the provisioning phase.
 It is likely that the machine has entered a crash loop where it PXE boots again and again without the machine ever becoming usable.

 Reasons for this can be: